Thinking of Hiking the Israel Trail?

 As with many trails, time of year is a critical consideration.
 My personal recommendation, born from too many sweltering summer days, is not to go backpacking in the Middle East (or do anything in the Middle East at all, for that matter), between May and September, due to the often overwhelming heat.
 The hiking conditions vary from unpleasant at best, to deadly at worst.

 The spring (February through April) is unquestionably the best time to visit Israel, as the winter rain will have tapered off, leaving weeks of perfect temperatures and green fields full of wildflowers in its wake - though you'll still likely encounter some heavy rain at times.
 The fall (late October through mid-December, usually) normally has moderate temperatures and little rain, though the winter downpours can start suddenly and at full force.
-The downside of the fall is that the landscape is dead brown, as hardly a drop of rain will have fallen since the previous spring.
+The downside of the fall is that the landscape is dead brown and bleak, as hardly a drop of rain will have fallen since the previous spring.

 When you hike also tends to dictate which direction you want to hike.
 The ideal INT thru-hike would be north to south - the more forgiving terrain of the north gives you a chance to get your body into hiking shape before the much more brutal desert, and ending a long hike by descending a canyon to the Red Sea is certainly better than walking into a drab kibbutz backyard.